A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Subdividing DNN to improve cryptanalytical extraction

-The idea is to infer the equation of the neuron-induced hyperplane (see Definition \autoref{def:hyperplane}) by constructing a linear system based on \autoref{eq:critical_pts} with the critical points from Stage $1$.
-Such system can then be used to extract the weigths.
-For example, given a set of $n$ critical points $\{\boldsymbol{X}^{1}, \boldsymbol{X}^{2}, \ldots, \boldsymbol{X}^{n}\}$ s.t. $\boldsymbol{X}^{i} \in \mathbb{R}^{n}$, the following system of equations can be expressed in order to extract the $n$ weights of the targeted neuron $\eta$:
+Since each critical point provides an equation linking a known input\footnote{\corr{This holds since, to extract the $\ell$-th layer, it is assumed that the $(\ell-1)$-th layer has already been successfully extracted.}} to an unknown weight vector, it is straightforward to construct a system of equations to address this problem.

-During the second stage of our framework, we find the equation of the hyperplane by solving the least square problem of this system of equations.
-We then extract the \hyperlink{definition.5}{signature} of the targeted neuron by arbitrarily fixing the scaling factor $\theta_{\eta,0}$ to $\pm$1.
-The sign of the scaling factor determines the state of the neuron, and is therefore, a critical component to extract.
-While the critical point search does not require to label each cluster, we need to assign it to conduct the full extraction attack.
-To do so, the sign must be retrieved.
-This step will be detailed in \Cref{sign_extraction}.
+\paragraph{Generic method.} We infer the equation of the neuron-induced hyperplane (see \autoref{def:hyperplane}) by constructing a linear system based on \autoref{eq:critical_pts} using the critical points obtained from \autoref{alg:extraction_32bits_algo_search}.
+Such a system can then be used to extract the weights.
+Given a set of $n+1$ critical points $\{\boldsymbol{X}^{1}, \boldsymbol{X}^{2}, \ldots, \boldsymbol{X}^{n+1}\}$ such that $\boldsymbol{X}^{i} \in \mathbb{R}^{n+1}$, the following system of equations can be used to extract the $n$ weights and the bias of the targeted neuron $\eta$:

-It is important to notice that the proposed method is not impacted by the presence of linear transformations, \textit{e.g.}, batch normalization, between the matrix multiplication and the activation function.
-Indeed, it is possible to fuse all these linear operations into one, and then extract an aggregate of the weights (see \autoref{fig:schema_fuzing_BN}).
+Once a sufficient number of critical points has been sampled using \autoref{alg:extraction_32bits_algo_search} to construct a full-rank system, we recover the equation of the hyperplane by solving the corresponding LSTSQ problem.
+We then extract the signature (see \autoref{def:signature}) of the targeted neuron by arbitrarily fixing the scaling factor $\theta_{\eta,0}$ to $\pm 1$.
+The sign of this scaling factor determines the state of the neuron and is therefore a critical parameter to extract.
+The extraction of the scaling factor sign is detailed in \autoref{subsec:extraction_32bits_sign}.

-This framework splits the neuron's signature extraction process at each activation and is therefore the first framework not impacted by non-fully connected layers.
-However, one issue mentionned in SOTA's frameworks which still impact our methodology, is the presence of special cases of neurons.
+\begin{remark} \corr{It is important to note that the presence of linear transformations between the matrix multiplication and the activation function, \textit{e.g.} batch normalization, does not impact the proposed method.} Indeed, all such linear operations can be merged into a single equivalent transformation, from which an aggregate set of weights can be extracted.
+This \corr{merging process} is illustrated in \autoref{fig:schema_fuzing_BN}. \end{remark}